 - Improved safety for fire fighters through wearable sensors that can track their movements, ensuring that everyone gets out of dangerous situations

-In 2018, the End User Leadership Council was launched with a core group of innovative strategists representing eight manufacturing organizations who are setting the vision for next generation solutions in the manufacturing industry.
+In 2018, the manufacturing-focused Industry Leadership Council was launched with a core group of innovative strategists representing eight manufacturing organizations who are setting the vision for next generation solutions in the manufacturing industry.
 These organizations are instrumental in furthering our understanding of industry IoT adoption successes and obstacles, defining and refining implementation best practices and offering expert guidance.
-We are expanding our End User Leadership Council and will be launching additional Councils focused on other industry sectors.
+We are expanding our Industry Leadership Councils and will be launching additional Councils focused on other industry sectors.
 Click the button in the left column to learn more and apply to participate.